-The Ohio Perinatal Research Network (OPRN) is a collaborative among clinicians and scientists from medical and research institutions with the goal of examining risk factors, associated complications and ultimately the prevention of preterm births.
+The Ohio Perinatal Research Network (OPRN) is a collaborative with the goal of examining risk factors, associated complications and ultimately the prevention of preterm births.

 The Neonatal Research Network (NRN) was founded in 1986 by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), part of the National Institutes of Health.
 The Research Institute at Nationwide Children’s Hospital has joined seventeen other premier research centers across the country that comprise the network.
 By conducting multi-center clinical studies in neonatal medicine, the NRN is focused on improving care and outcomes for premature infants.

 Mark Hester, PhD, Receives 2016 Society for Neuroscience Travel Award